Glücksburg Castle: The ancestral seat of the elder line

 The history of the castle itself begins in 1582.
 The Danish King Frederick II encumbered his brother John, known as Hans the Younger, with the lands of Sundewitt, the Reinfeld monastery and the old Ryd Abbey, amongst other things.
 John, who already had considerable possessions, acquired additional areas.
 The government of the duchy was largely in the hands of John's brother.
 Although John was a partitioned-off duke, because the estates refused him homage, he tried to increase his fortune and his reputation in other ways.
 He worked successfully as an early mercantilist entrepreneur.
 As a typical duke of his time, he expressed his wealth with various buildings and founded, among other things, the castles in Reinfeld and Ahrensbök, which have since been demolished.
 He modernized the Sønderborg Castle and in 1582 began building Glücksburg castle, where the Ryd Abbey used to be.
 The castle was built to serve as a comfortable country castle for himself and his family.

 After John's death in 1622, the duchy of Schleswig-Holstein-Sonderburg was divided amongst his heirs.
 John's son Philipp received the castle and the lands of Glücksburg and thus founded the first, the elder line of the House of Schleswig-Holstein-Sonderburg-Glücksburg.
 The castle remained the seat of the Dukes of Glücksburg for over 150 years, but the small titular duchy itself remained relatively insignificant.
-Apart from the fact that the members of the house were repeatedly married into other noble families, they played no role in the history of the country.
+Apart from the fact that the members of the house repeatedly married into other noble families, they played no role in the history of the country.
 During this time, the Glücksburg castle was more of a continuously inhabited noble family seat and less of a courtly residence.
 In the middle of the 17th century, the palace and its outbuildings housed a court of an average of 80 people.

-Descendants of John († 1622) who resided Glücksburg Castle after his death:
+Descendants of John († 1622) who lived in Glücksburg Castle after his death: